 The first time wine was ever spiced and heated up was in Rome way back in the 2nd century.

-The Forme of Cury is a medieval English recipe book from 1390, which briefly mentions mulled wine with cinnamon, ginger, marjoram, cloves, long pepper, galangal, nutmeg, and cardamom.
+Author Note: The Forme of Cury is a medieval English recipe book from 1390, which briefly mentions mulled wine with cinnamon, ginger, marjoram, cloves, long pepper, galangal, nutmeg, and cardamom.
 All these spices were mixed with red wine and sugar.

 Glühwein (translated to “smoldering-wine) is a popular style of mulled served in German-speaking countries and some regions of France.
 It is a must for anyone strolling through a Christmas market.
 In French Christmas markets, it is actually the only alcoholic beverage that is served.